 24. Camp newspaper

 Start a camp newspaper.
 Have the kids brainstorm the different sections they want like news articles, features stories, editorials, sports, classified, etc. They might even want to include a daily crossword puzzle.
-Choose different campers each day to create the newspaper and make enough copies to hand out to everyone.

 Play the “what if” game to encourage children to come up with their creative inventions.
 For example, ask the kids, “What if when you flushed the toilet, it whisked you away to China?”
 Give them time together to brainstorm their invention ideas, and have them create a name, slogan, and sales pitch.
 You could offer ribbons for categories like Most Creative, Most Useful, etc.